code-423n4/rujira-bug-bounty/README.md

 Welcome to the Rujira bug bounty program!

+**❗ Important notes for wardens**
+The Rujira bug bounty submissions are reviewed by an appointed Code4rena judge.
 ## Max Payout
  - Max Critical Severity Payout: Up to $25,000
  - Max High Severity Payout: Up to $2,000